IOHprofiler/IOHexperimenter/src/Suites/README.md

   mapIDTOName(23,"NQueens");
 ```

-If you want to register your problem by `suite_name`, please add following codes and modify names.
+If you want to register your suite by `suite_name`, please add following codes and modify names.
 ```cpp
 static PBO_suite * createInstance() {
   return new PBO_suite();